+I used to feel pretty good about myself, until I found out about Nathan Barry.
+Nathan published a design eBook too, but not only did he make more than twice as much as me, he also did it in half the time!
 How Nathan Barry and I Sold $39k Worth of eBooks (II) Last week Nathan Barry and I took you behind the scenes of our profitable eBooks, talking about validating the idea, writing consistently, design software, and pricing.

 It’s been a long and interesting journey, and I think I should share some of the experience.
 The book started out of necessity.
 Not mine, but the community’s.
 Self-publishing a book, Part 2: My tool chain « Lennart Regebro: Python, Plone, Web.
 As a Python programmer, I’m of course biased towards tools that are written in Python or by Pythonistas or at least feel “Pythonic”.

 I also had a set of requirements: The tool chain had to somehow support testing all or almost all the code.It had to be able to produce some sort of print-ready format, which in practice means PDF.Being able to make HTML would be an added bonus, as I wanted the option to make a website out of the book.
 The obvious choice to write this book was therefore to use ReST, and Sphinx to generate PDF/HTML from that.
 Sphinx goes via LaTeX to generate the PDF and writing it directly in LaTeX would have been an option, it’s used for a lot of technical documentation.
 But I didn’t feel like learning LaTex, and I didn’t know how good the LaTeX to HTML tools were.
 First problem: Testing the code The “canonical” way to test ReST code is to write it as doctests and then run the ReST source code with a testrunner.

 Second problem: LaTeX Third problem: Fonts The tool chain.
 Self-publishing a book, Part 3: Editing and Reviewing « Lennart Regebro: Python, Plone, Web.
 Part 1: Why and HowPart 2: My tool chain When you use a major publisher, you’ll get an editor that is responsible for making the book a good book.